-- 1. Food Service Administrator or Equivalent.
-The food service program shall be under the direct supervision of an experienced food service administrator (FSA) who is responsible for: - Planning, controlling, directing, and evaluating food service; - Training and developing the cook foremen; - Managing budget resources; - Establishing standards of sanitation, safety and security; - Developing nutritionally adequate menus and evaluating detainee acceptance of them; - Developing specifications for the procurement of food, equipment, and supplies; and - Establishing a training program that ensures operational efficiency and a high quality food service program.
+1. Food Service Administrator or Equivalent

+The food service program shall be under the direct supervision of an experienced food service administrator (FSA) who is responsible for the following:

+- a.
+Planning, controlling, directing and evaluating food service; - b.
+Training and developing cook foremen (CF); - c.
+Managing budget resources; - d.
+Establishing standards of sanitation, safety and security; - e.
+Developing nutritionally adequate menus and evaluating detainee acceptance of them; - f.
+Developing specifications for procurement of food, equipment and supplies; and - g.
+Establishing a training program that ensures operational efficiency and a high quality food service program.

-Ordinarily, a food service department is also staffed by one or more cook supervisors (CS) and cook foremen (CF), although the organizational structure differs among facilities, particularly when food service is provided by a food service contractor.
-References to the CS and CF in this Detention Standard describe typical duties for those positions, although the functions may be performed by others, depending on the organizational structure.
+The food service department shall also be staffed by one or more cook supervisors (CS) and CF, although the organizational structure may differ among facilities, particularly when food service is provided by a food service contractor.
+Therefore, references to the CS and CF in this detention standard describe typical duties for those positions, although the functions may be performed by others, depending on the organizational structure.